NHopewell/diskspace-monitor-CRUD/README.md

 docker build . -t diskspace-monitor
 ```

-3. You'll notice in the Dockerfile I have exposed port 8000.
+3. You'll notice in the Dockerfile that we are using the port 8000.
 Now run the Docker image with port forwarding:

 ```
 docker run -p 8000:8000 diskspace-monitor